Tenants: If You Need Repairs

-You must deliver a written notice to the landlord or to the person who collects the rent as described above.
-(See the sample notice at the end of this publication.)
+Must deliver a written notice to the landlord or the person who collects the rent.
+(There is a sample notice at the end of this publication.)

-You must wait until the proper period - 24 hours, three days, or ten days - has run before you start with the repair and deduct remedy.
-(See "Time Period for Landlord to Begin Making Repairs," above.)
+Must wait until the proper period (24 hours, three days, or ten days) has run before starting the repair and deduct remedy.
+(See "What must the landlord do after getting notice," above.)

-You do not have to provide a separate written estimate of the cost of repairs for a self-help repair.
+Do not have to give the landlord a separate written estimate of the cost of repairs for a self-help repair.

 After the landlord has inspected the work or has been given a reasonable chance to do so, you may deduct the cost of repairs from the next month's rent.

-The response of local government officials to your request for inspection or code enforcement will vary dramatically depending on the particular city or county where you live.
-This is because of many factors: available resources; government policy choices on how to spend limited resources; specific language of building codes (or whether the local government has adopted a building code); and whether the dwelling unit is in an urban or rural area.
+How local government officials respond to your request for inspection or code enforcement will vary dramatically depending on the city or county where you live.
+This is because of available resources; government policy choices on how to spend limited resources; a building code's language (or whether the local government has adopted a building code); and whether the dwelling unit is in an urban or rural area.

-If you cannot make repairs using Repair and Deduct (example: if the repairs would cost more than one month's rent), and if the conditions of the dwelling unit substantially endanger or impair your health and safety, you may deposit rent payments into an escrow account instead of giving it to the landlord.
+If you cannot make repairs using Repair and Deduct (example: if the repairs would cost more than one month's rent), AND the unit's conditions substantially endanger or impair your health and safety, you may deposit rent payments into an escrow account instead paying the landlord.

 RCW 59.18.115 governs rent escrow accounts.
-An escrow account is an account maintained by a person authorized by law to hold money until certain conditions are met, in this case - until the landlord fixes the defects.
+An escrow account is an account maintained by someone authorized by law to hold money until certain conditions are met, in this case - the landlord fixes the defects.

 The rent escrow remedy is technical and complicated.
-To use the rent escrow remedy, you must meet certain conditions and carefully follow the steps outlined below.
+To use it, you must meet certain conditions and carefully follow the steps below.

 You must be up-to-date in rent and any utilities in your name.

-The landlord must have failed to start repairs within the required time period (see "Time Periods," above) after getting written notice from you of a needed repair.
-(See "Written Notice Required," above.)
+The landlord must have failed to start repairs within the required time period (see "What must the landlord do after getting notice," above) after getting your written notice of a needed repair.
+(See "You must provide written notice," above.)

-You must determine in good faith that other repair remedies (example: repair and deduct) will not fix things.
+You must determine in good faith that other repair remedies (example: repair and deduct) will not work.

 A local government representative must certify in writing that the defect exists and substantially endangers your health or safety.

-You may ask the city or county inspection office to do a "rent escrow inspection" and to certify the results in writing within five days.
-(See Rent Escrow Inspection Request form included with this publication.)
+You may ask the city or county inspection office to do a "rent escrow inspection" and certify the results in writing within five days.
+(See Rent Escrow Inspection Request form at the end of this publication.)

-The response of local governments to requests for rent escrow inspections will depend on where you live.
+How your local governments will respond to a request for rent escrow inspections will depend on where you live.
 In some parts of the state you cannot get the necessary certification from the local government.
 (Without a government certification, you cannot use the rent escrow remedy.)

 The inspector must give the landlord 24 hours' notice before the inspection date and time.
-The landlord can be present.
+The landlord can be present during the inspection.
 The landlord cannot keep the inspector from entering the premises.

-The inspector must certify in writing that the conditions found can be a "substantial risk" to health and safety or make the premises "substantially unfit for human habitation."
+The inspector must certify in writing that the conditions at your place can be a "substantial risk" to health and safety OR make the premises "substantially unfit for human habitation."
 Such conditions may include, but are not limited to:

 Inadequate plumbing and sanitation that directly exposes you to risk of illness or injury.